-- Letters from any partnering organizations, if applicable, confirming the nature of their participation. - For Category 1: Planning & Consultation - List of external contractors or vendors with biographies or profiles as applicable. - One quote from a prospective vendor or contractor for proposed planning or consultation services. - For Category 2: Capital Improvements - Proof of facility ownership or relevant operational/legal agreements, appropriate zoning (if applicable) and/or leases between the organization and the facility owners/landlords and other tenants. - Two competitive quotes from prospective vendors or contractors for proposed capital improvement(s). - For projects over \$75,000, all relevant planning documents (such as architectural drawings, feasibility studies, community consultation, accessibility assessments) are required. - For Category 3: Specialized Equipment Acquisition - One quote from a prospective vendor or contractor for proposed equipment purchase(s).
+- Letters from any partnering organizations, if applicable, confirming the nature of their participation in the proposed project (maximum one page each).
+Do not include general letters of support. - Floorplans or photos related to the proposed project as applicable, up to a maximum of 5 images. - For Category 1: Planning & Consultation - List of external contractors or vendors with biographies or profiles as applicable. - One recent (within past year) quote from a prospective vendor or contractor for proposed planning or consultation services. - For Category 2: Capital Improvements - If the land or facility is owned by the applicant Proof of ownership (for example, certificate of title or most recent BC Property Assessment) - If the land or facility is leased to the applicant -

+- Signed copy of relevant operational/legal agreements, and/or leases between the organization and the facility owners/landlords and other tenants. - Signed recent document of permission for the project to proceed from the owner of the land or facility. - Two competitive and recent (within past year) quotes from prospective vendors or contractors for proposed capital improvement(s). - For projects over \$75,000, all relevant planning documents (such as architectural drawings, feasibility studies, community consultation, accessibility assessments) are required and must be uploaded to the application. - For Category 3: Specialized Equipment Acquisition - One recent (within past year) quote from a prospective vendor or contractor for proposed equipment purchase(s).